pruthviperumalla/Event-Recommender-System/README.md

 - **Gaussian Naive Bayes**

-   Peformance of Gaussian Naive Bayes model is below the baseline model in terms of F0.5 score.
-The naive assumption that the every pair of features is conditionally independent may not hold in our case.
-Also, Naive Bayes gives equal importance to all the fields and does not discrimate betweeen the features.
-These may be reasons for its low performance.
+   The performance of the Gaussian Naive Bayes model is below the baseline model in terms of F0.5 score.
+The naive assumption that every pair of features is conditionally independent may not hold in our case.
+Also, Naive Bayes gives equal importance to all the fields and does not discriminate between the features.
+These may be the reasons for its low performance.

 - **Ensemble Classifier**